 The STRIPES program at Belmont Charter High School in the Parkside section of Philadelphia highlights how an urban neighborhood can become a powerful extension of the classroom.
 This conversation will discuss ways that teachers can connect with their neighborhoods in the service of inquiry-driven learning and culturally responsive teaching.

 What is the difference between DEI and Antiracist efforts in education?
 In this interactive workshop, participants will come together to support each other in furthering antiracist education and activism.
-Participants will work in groups to identify persistent racist policies and practices in education and brainstorm how to address these issues at the local, state and national level.
-We will examine data demonstrating inequity in education.
-Practices that are working to produce more equitable student outcomes will be shared and discussed.
-Participants will collaborate to set actionable goals and commit to holding themselves and their schools more accountable.
+Participants will work in groups and apply a Design Thinking framework to examine an issue related to Identity, Equity and Diversity.
+Groups will investigate persistent racist policies and practices in education and generate innovative solutions to mitigate these issues within schools and organizations.
+Additionally, data demonstrating inequity in education and practices that are yielding more equitable student outcomes will be shared and discussed.
+Participants will collaborate to set actionable goals and commit to holding themselves and their schools more accountable to antiracist education.